lelouchsola/ChenGe/_pages/about.md

 News
 ======
+- **[2023-06-12]**  New publication: H. Li, H. Hui and H. Zhang, "Blockchain-Assisted Virtual Power Plant Framework for Providing Operating Reserve with Various Distributed Energy Resources," to appear in *iEnergy*, 2023.
+- **[2023-06-02]**  New publication: S. Wang, H. Hui and J. Zhai, "Short-Term Reliability Assessment of Integrated Power-Gas Systems With Hydrogen Injections Using Universal Generating Function," to appear in *IEEE Transactions on Industry Applications*, 2023.
 - **[2023-05-20]**  New publication: S. Wang, H. Hui and P. Siano, "Resilience of Gas Interchangeability in Hydrogen-Blended Integrated Electricity and Gas Systems: A Transient Approach With Dynamic Gas Composition Tracking," to appear in *iEnergy*, 2023.
 - **[2023-05-13]**  New publication: S. Wang, J. Zhai, H. Hui, Y. Ding and Y. Song, "Operational Reliability of Integrated Energy Systems Considering Gas Flow Dynamics and Demand-Side Flexibilities," to appear in *IEEE Transactions on Industrial Informatics*, 2023.
 - **[2023-05-02]**  Our Project "Regulation Technologies of Flexible Resources in Power-Communication Deep Coupling Network" get supported by *Science and Technology Development Fund* (FDCT), Macao, China.